cyberbeast/plutonium-emerald/README.md

     *  Prepared initial project scaffolding.

 ### Stack
 > The Emerald Stack is prone to changes due to its experimental nature.
 However, the following image can be used as a yardstick.
 Team pinkHelium is currently playing around with different technologies to put together the most appropriate stack for the cause.
-Bear with us if this section seems to volatile.
+Bear with us if this section seems too volatile.
 We love the ever-changing playground of the web. :)

 <p align="center">
     <img src="https://docs.google.com/drawings/d/1yV-FcNkknzPuRIybjUT3yKvG6EuWBVnZgJvsuGoHgD0/pub?w=586&h=451">